 HGU’s Hochschulsport offers all students and Pre-Study participants the opportunity to choose a suitable sport from among a wide range of options.
 The courses on offer provide you with a pleasant counterbalance to your everyday study routine.
-In many cases student participation is free of charge.
+In many cases student participation is free of charge: University Sport

 The Lädchen is a mini store in the AStA office where students can stock up on a wide range of stationery items at competitive prices.
 Here you’ll find everything you need for your studies, from pencils to writing pads, folders to drawing pens (particularly interesting for landscape architecture students).
-The Lädchen is open during lecture periods, at the same times as the AStA office hours:
+The Lädchen is open during lecture periods, at the same time as the AStA office hours.

 The AStA also offers a tool loaning service, which you can take advantage of when moving house or if you need tools to carry out repairs.

 Our buddies and mentors will assist you in getting your bearings when you first arrive, and through them you’ll start meeting other people.
 You’ll also get to know other students quickly in your classes and lectures.
 Particularly during the summer semester, the AStA organizes events such as afternoon get-togethers in the “Old Wine Barrel”, semester opening parties and film evenings.
 You’ll find the dates here.

 Sport offers another good opportunity to get to know new people.
 As a student you can participate - mainly free of charge - in the University Sports programs.